- 1 What is Achilles Tendonitis?

 What is Achilles Tendonitis?

-Achilles Tendonitis can also develop if the arches of the foot have become reduced in height (flat foot).
-Symptoms may be felt whilst exercising but is more common to feel the pain the morning after exercise.
+Achilles Tendonitis can also develop if the arches of the foot have become reduced in height (flat foot), as this increases the pull on the Achilles tendon.
+Symptoms of Achilles Tendonitis may be felt whilst exercising but it is more common to feel the pain the morning after exercise.

 How Can Orthotics Resolve Achilles Tendonitis?